yoctoalex/rseries-dmz/README.md

 # Setup Diagram

-The objective of this setup is to create a secure DMZ environment for the application using the F5 rSeries hardware platform that provides unprecedented level of performance and protection.
+The objective of this setup is to create a secure DMZ environment for the application using the F5 rSeries hardware platform that provides modern topology for flexible and scalable networking connectivity, enhanced performance, and protection.
 The diagram below shows high-level components and their interactions.
 The setup includes two Data Centers, each has an origin pool that connects to the XC site installed in F5 rSeries.
 The XC site is connected to the BIG-IP where a Virtual Server is configured.
-Our sample app Arcadia is inside the Virtual Server Pool of the BIG-IP.
+Our sample app (Arcadia) is inside the Virtual Server Pool of the BIG-IP.
 The application is protected by Web Application Firewall (WAF), DDoS Protection, Bot Protection, and API Discovery.

 ![rseris](./assets/diagram-overview.png)